JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-images.md

 ```
 {initial-collapse-state="collapsed" collapsible="true" collapsed-title="Window(icon = painterResource(Res.drawable.compose_logo)"}

-Where the icon appears depends on the operating system:
+The icon's location depends on the operating system:

 * On Windows and Linux, it's the icon of the window and of its taskbar entry.
 * On macOS, the application icon comes from the application bundle.
 To change the icon in the Dock, set it in the